-Lisa Moran has been surviving late stage metastatic lung cancer since August 2015.
-She was diagnosed with non small cell lung cancer after experiencing an intermittent, persistent cough and shortness of breath when running and hiking.
-Her initial diagnosis was stage IV with metastisis to both lungs and spine.
-Lisa was diagnosed with unilateral Moyamoya, progressive brain disease, in August 2017.
-She opted for direct and indirect bypass brain surgeries to return blood flow to her brain because the right internal carotid artery was narrowed to 100% blocked.
-Lisa is recovering and constantly improving from a December 2017 hemorrhagic stroke that left her temporarily paralyzed on the left side of her body.
-The first prognosis was the rest of her life in a wheelchair with 24 hour care nursing.
-She ended up walking out of inpatient rehab with the help of a cane.
-She then graduated out of outpatient therapies and continues to work on cognitive and memory deficits on her own.
-Lisa shares her victories and struggles with lung cancer, stroke and Moyamoya in her blog, Peace Lungs and Happiness: Anatomy of a Medical Apocalypse.
+I have been surviving stage IV metastatic lung cancer since August 2015.
+I was diagnosed with non small cell lung cancer after experiencing an intermittent, persistent cough and shortness of breath when running and hiking.
+My initial diagnosis was stage IV with metastisis to both lungs and spine.
+I was diagnosed with unilateral Moyamoya, an incurable, progressive brain disease, in August 2017.
+I opted for direct and indirect bypass brain surgeries to return blood flow to my brain because the right internal carotid artery was narrowed to 100% blocked.
+I am recovering and constantly improving from a December 2017 hemorrhagic stroke that left me temporarily paralyzed on the left side of her body.
+The first prognosis was the rest of my life in a wheelchair with 24 hour care nursing.
+I ended up walking out of inpatient rehab with the help of a cane.
+Then I graduated out of outpatient therapies.
+I continue to work on cognitive and memory deficits on my own.
+I share my victories and struggles with lung cancer, stroke and Moyamoya in my blog, Peace Lungs and Happiness: Anatomy of a Medical Apocalypse.

 Colorado Springs, CO